Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: METHODS

 \section{METHODS}

-{\bf Experimental Design.} The objectives of this study were to visualize the emergence of ASKs in mesoscale devices that allow a simultaneous investigation of the electrical transport under the influence of an external magnetic field and disentangle other contributions to the electrical transport signature related to the complex magnetism of the multiskyrmion host compound Mn$_{1.4}$PtSn.
-We conducted polar magnetooptical Kerr microscopy as well as magnetic force microscopy on micronsized samples fabricated by focussed-ion-beam assisted patterning.
-The former microscopy technique was successfully applied for the in-situ detection of Hall at room temperature.
-Furthermore, a detailed study of the topological-Hall signature depending on sample thickness, field orientation, and temperature was conducted.
+{\bf Experimental Design.} The objectives of this study were to visualize the emergence of ASKs in mesoscale devices that allow a simultaneous investigation of the electrical transport under the influence of an external magnetic field and disentangle other contributions to the electrical-transport signature related to the complex magnetism of the multiskyrmion host compound Mn$_{1.4}$PtSn.
+We conducted polar magneto-optical Kerr microscopy as well as magnetic force microscopy on micron-sized samples fabricated by focussed-ion-beam assisted patterning.
+The former microscopy technique was successfully applied for the \textit{in-situ} detection of the Hall effect at room temperature.
+Furthermore, a detailed study of the ASK Hall signature depending on sample thickness, field orientation, and temperature was conducted.
 Chip-based FMR measurements depending on temperature, field, and angle were performed to obtain information on the ferromagnetic component of the complex magnetic background around temperatures at which the THE, associated with ASKs, is subsiding.

 {\bf Crystal growth.} Single-crystals were prepared by flux-growth technique showing no microtwinning confirmed by Laue diffraction.
-The details can be found elsewhere \cite{Vir2019b}.
+Details can be found elsewhere \cite{Vir2019b}.